zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

 ---

-### AI-First and Cloud-First: Foundational Tenets of DACA
+### AI-First and Agent-Native Cloud: Foundational Tenets of DACA

 DACA’s power lies in its dual commitment to AI-first and cloud-first development: